monodot/grafana-playground/enterprise-logs-k8s-manifests-1.6.0/README.md

 You will need a Kubernetes cluster for this.

+## Important notes

 - GEL needs a minimum of 2 replicas to run.

-- This cluster will be **exposed at a public IP address** (depending on your cloud provider's exact LoadBalancer implementation).
+- This cluster may be **exposed at a public IP address** (depending on your cloud provider's exact LoadBalancer implementation).

 ## Deploy